twentymurial33/twentymurial33/README.md

                                                    Hi there 👋 , I'm Murial Anindo

-         A Front-End Software Developer,who is passionate about building products while working on a ton of technologies.
+         A Front-End Software Developer,who is passionate about building products while working with a ton of technologies.

                                        Lets work together in 2023 and beyond 👯